-1. What is Courtesy Pay?
+1. Does Westerra offer Courtesy Pay?

-2. How does Courtesy Pay work?
+2. How does this work at Westerra without Courtesy Pay?

 If there are not sufficient funds in your checking account when a transaction is presented for payment, it may be paid using funds in this order:

 - Through transfers from your Westerra savings or Money Market Account (if applicable).

 - Through the available balance in your overdraft line of credit (if applicable).

 After the above options are accessed, if available, and there are still insufficient funds in the account to cover the transaction, the transaction will be declined, without a fee.
 There may be fees assessed from the company you intended to pay.

 3. What is the difference between actual balance and available balance?